African Man Shot Dead for Breaking Virus Curfew

 Alliance of Doctors has become one of the most vocal critics of the Kremlin’s response to the outbreak, accusing the authorities of downplaying the scale of it and pressuring medics to work without sufficient protection.

-ANKARA, Turkey — Turkey is preparing to treat Covid-19 patients with blood donated from people who have survived the disease.
+Turkey is preparing to treat Covid-19 patients with blood donated from people who have survived the disease.

 Kerem Kinik, the head of the Turkish Red Crescent organization, late Thursday called on “heroes who have come out victorious from the ‘Corona War'” to donate blood for the treatment that uses plasma from people who have recovered to help seriously ill patients.